-How Much Does It Cost to Run Corded Electric Lawn Mower?
+How Much Does It Cost to Run a Corded Electric Lawn Mower?

 A corded mower draws about 1,200 watts — mowing a typical suburban lawn costs a few cents versus a few dollars of gas.
 At the US-average rate of 16.5¢/kWh, running a corded electric lawn mower costs about $1.20/month ($14.44/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.